dreadpon/godot_spatial_gardener/reference/TUTORIAL_QUICK_START.md

 ![t_pt1_adding_gardener](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/text_tutorial/tut1_adding_gardener.jpg)

-Every Gardener maintains a subtree of nodes that are essential for its functionality.
-You can have however many Gardeners you need, but you should not add or remove any descendants.
+Every Gardener maintains a (hidden) subtree of nodes that are essential for its functionality.
+You can have however many Gardeners you need, but you should not add or otherwise influence its descendants.

+NOTE: some outdated screenshots feature *visible* Gardener descendants.
+Ignore this, starting from 1.4.0 they are not meant to be interacted with.

 ![t_pt1_gardener_scene_tree](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/text_tutorial/tut1_gardener_scene_tree.jpg)